EdoardoVaira/Simple-Sentiment-Analysis-Guide/README.md

 # Website

 Finally, we create a basic website, where reviews can be rated from 1 to 5.
 The app utilizes the transformer model, since it was the one that gave the best performance.
 The code for the app can be found here: [`app.py`](WEBSITE/app.py).
-The website is accessible in this link: **PLACEHOLDER**
+The website is accessible in this link: **PLACEHOLDER**  ehehxd